According to Global Workplace Analytics, over 4 million people work away from the office on a daily basis.

 Try to have a few video calls each week with remote workers who are consistently out of the office.
 Services such as Skype and Google Hangouts are basic options.
 But some business phone systems have video conferencing built right into their platforms.

-The OnSIP app is a free softphone that can make video calls to any video capable phone.
+The OnSIP app's free softphone can make video calls to any video-capable phone.
 The app runs on Mac, Windows, Chrome, and Firefox.
-With free SIP-to-SIP calling, the OnSIP platform allows you to call your remote employees on the OnSIP app - either by voice or video - for no charge.
-You can dial the extension your remote employee uses on the office phone system via the OnSIP app to initiate an instant video call with him/her.
+With free SIP-to-SIP calling, the OnSIP platform allows you to call your remote employees on the OnSIP app—either by voice or video—for no charge.
+You can dial the extension your remote employee uses on the office phone system via the OnSIP app to initiate an instant video call.